dordazrodriguez/alfolio-public/_projects/gitaggregate.md

 ## Overview

 GitAggregate solves the problem of managing repositories across multiple Git hosting platforms.
 Whether you have personal GitHub accounts, work GitLab instances, or self-hosted Gitea servers, GitAggregate provides a unified dashboard to manage them all from one place.
+It also builds on top of Git to add additional features like enhanced commit functionality with image attachments and advanced search capabilities.

 ## Key Features